-The Board of Directors may delegate to a Committee, which shall be composed solely of "Independent Directors", the adoption, implementation of and compliance with this policy.
-The Board of Directors may delegate to such Committee review and approval of any Related Party Transaction involving a Related Party and the Association, as contained in this Policy; provided that if the Related Party Transaction would otherwise require full Board of Directors approval, the Committee shall submit the Related Party Transaction to the Board for consideration, providing its recommendation as to whether or not to approve it.
-A member of the Board of Directors is an "Independent Director" if such director: (i) has not been an employee of the Association or an Affiliate of the Association within the last three years; (ii) does not have a

-Relative who has been an employee of the Association or an Affiliate of the Association within the last three years; (iii) has not received and does not have a Relative who has received more than \$10,000 in compensation directly from the Association or an Affiliate of the Association in any of the last three years (not including reasonable compensation or reimbursement for services as a director, as set by the Association); (iv) does not have a substantial Financial Interest in and has not been an employee of, and does not have a Relative who has a substantial Financial Interest in or was an officer of, any entity that has made payments to or received payments from, the Association or an Affiliate of the Association in excess of the lesser of: (a) \$25,000 or (b) 2% of the Association's consolidated gross revenue over the last three years (payment does not include charitable contribution); (v) is not in an employment relationship under control or direction of any Related Party and does not receive payments subject to approval of a Related Party; (vi) does not approve a transaction providing economic benefits to the director.
+The Board of Directors may delegate to a committee, which shall be composed solely of "Independent Directors", the adoption, implementation of and compliance with this policy.
+The Board of Directors may delegate to such committee review and approval of any Related Party Transaction involving a Related Party and the Association, as contained in this Policy; provided that if the Related Party Transaction would otherwise require full Board of Directors approval, the committee shall submit the Related Party Transaction to the Board for consideration, providing its recommendation as to whether or not to approve it.
+A member of the Board of Directors is an "Independent Director" if such director: (i) has not been an employee of the Association or an Affiliate of the Association within the last three years; (ii) does not have a Relative who has been an employee of the Association or an Affiliate of the Association within the last three years; (iii) has not received and does not have a Relative who has received more than \$10,000 in compensation directly from the Association or an Affiliate of the Association in any of the last three years (not including reasonable compensation or reimbursement for services as a director, as set by the Association); (iv) does not have a substantial Financial Interest in and has not been an employee of, and does not have a Relative who has a substantial Financial Interest in or was an officer of, any entity that has made payments to or received payments from, the Association or an Affiliate of the Association in excess of the lesser of: (a) \$25,000 or (b) 2% of the Association's consolidated gross revenue over the last three years (payment does not include charitable contribution); (v) is not in an employment relationship under control or direction of any Related Party and does not receive payments subject to approval of a Related Party; (vi) does not approve a transaction providing economic benefits to any Related Party who in turn has approved or will approve a transaction providing economic benefits to the director.

-In the event the Board of Directors delegates the review and approval of Related Party transactions to a committee, all references to the Board of Directors in this policy shall be deemed to refer to such Committee and all references to a majority of the Board of Directors shall be deemed to refer to a majority of such Committee.
+In the event the Board of Directors delegates the review and approval of Related Party transactions to a committee (such as the governance committee), all references to the Board of Directors in this policy shall be deemed to refer to such committee and all references to a majority of the Board of Directors shall be deemed to refer to a majority of such committee.